mapbox/mapbox-navigation-ios/README.md

    ```ruby
    pod 'MapboxNavigation', '~> 0.3.0'
    ```
 1. Run `pod install` and open the resulting Xcode workspace.

+Note, you may need to run `pod repo update` before `pod install` if your Cocoapods sources haven't been updated in a while.

 ### Running the example project